 On November 21, 1818, pioneering American anthropologist and social theorist Lewis Henry Morgan was born.
 Morgan is best known for his work on kinship and social structure, his theories of social evolution, and his ethnography of the Iroquois.
 Interested in what holds societies together, he proposed the concept that the earliest human domestic institution was the matrilineal clan, not the patriarchal family.

 During the 1840s, Lewis Henry Morgan befriended Ely Parker of the Seneca tribe and the Tonawanda Reservation.
 With his help, Morgan was able to study the culture and the structure of Iroquois society.
 He noticed that they used different terms than Europeans to designate individuals by their relationships within the extended family and he had the creative insight to recognize this was meaningful in terms of their social organization.
-Morgan was adopted into the Seneca tribe in 1846 and in 1851 he published The League of the Ho-de-no-sau-nee or Iroquois in 1851, which presented the complexity of Iroquois society in a path-breaking ethnography that was a model for future anthropologists.
+Morgan was adopted into the Seneca tribe in 1846 and in 1851 he published The League of the Ho-de-no-sau-nee or Iroquois, which presented the complexity of Iroquois society in a path-breaking ethnography that was a model for future anthropologists.

 After a few fallow years, Morgan’s interest in ethnology was revived in 1856, when he attended a meeting of the American Association for the Advancement of Science.
 He returned to further consideration of the Seneca method of designating relatives, which differed radically from Anglo-American usage at many points.
 In 1858 he discovered that the same system of terminology existed among the Ojibway Indians who lived at Marquette, Michigan.
 In 1871, Lewis Henry Morgan published his Systems of Consanguinity and Affinity of the Human Family.
 In it, Morgan argumented for the Morgan set forth his argument for the unity of humankind.
 At the same time, he presented a sophisticated schema of social evolution based upon the relationship terms, the categories of kinship, used by peoples around the world.
 Through his analysis of kinship terms, Morgan discerned that the structure of the family and social institutions develop and change according to a specific sequence.
 He believed that his data definitely proved that the American Indians had migrated to America from Asia.

 References and Further Reading: